underscore95/Spark/docs/rendering/Camera.md

 `Spark::Graphics::perspective(const float fovY, const float aspect, const float zNear = 0.1f, const float zFar = 100.0f);`

 You can set the position and rotation of a camera to adjust the view matrix.
-If you want to modify the projection matrix, you can use:

-`camera.getMatrix().setProjection(const glm::mat4&)`

-Note that attempts to modify the view or model matrices in the MVP is undefined behaviour and may be overwritten by the camera or renderer.
+Although you can get the MVP from the camera with `getMatrix()`, editing it will cause undefined behaviour.

 To move the camera you can use the setRotation and setPosition methods.
 You can attach a CameraController to a camera like this: